SmartApplicationUnipi/Smart_ELF/SmartApp.CV/README.md

   'pinch': position to look in y axis -- float [-1, +1], 'yaw': position to look in y axis -- float [-1, +1] }
-'interlocutor': whether the person is the interlocutor -- 'True' / 'False' }
+'isInterlocutor': whether the person is the interlocutor -- 'True' / 'False' }
 ```